KenjaminButton/tic-tac-tac/README.md

       </a>
     </h2>
     <br />
-    A modern implementation of the classic Tic Tac Toe game using HTML, CSS, and JavaScript
+    A modern, thoroughly tested implementation of the classic Tic Tac Toe game using HTML, CSS, and JavaScript.
+    Complete with comprehensive Jest test coverage and professional development practices.
     <br />
     <a href="https://github.com/KenjaminButton/tic-tac-tac"><strong>Explore the docs »</strong></a>
     <br />